 Payment must be made by May 1st if the student expects to enroll.
 Students who have been offered admission to Berea will receive a letter from the Office of Admissions with specific details on the payment deadline and instructions for submitting payment.
 The College does have some sources of financial aid to help cover this amount, depending upon the student’s family financial circumstances.
 The I-20 is not issued until the required payment has been received.

 Each year, we admit about 30 new international students.
-In a typical school year, there are about 120 international students enrolled from approximately 60 countries around the world.
+In a typical school year, there are about 120 international students enrolled (nearly 10% of the student body) from over 60 different countries around the world.

 Berea College is located in the small town of Berea (population 14,000) which is located in central Kentucky about 40 miles south of the moderately sized city of Lexington (population 300,000).
 The terrain is hilly.
 Temperatures range from 60-90 degrees Fahrenheit during spring and summer and from 20-40 degrees Fahrenheit during the fall and winter.
 However, it can and does get hotter and colder, but usually not for extended periods of time.

 Yes, many families in the Berea area participate in this program, providing international students a “family away from home” and an opportunity to get to know the American lifestyle better.
 It is, however, not a home-stay program and not a source of financial aid.
 All international students are encouraged, but not required, to participate.

 No, international students must have mastered the English language sufficiently to understand and participate in class lectures and discussions, read required texts and other materials, and complete written and other assignments.

 However, all enrolled international students will take an exam when they arrive on campus to determine if the student needs to take one ESL course.
 Even the most fluent speakers of English sometimes have a little difficulty at first getting accustomed to American speech (and particularly American speech in the South).